CSISdefense/Fixed-price/contract_size_exploration.md

 ContractWeighted<-subset(ContractWeighted, StartFiscal_Year>=2007)
 ```

-After removing the missing or zero rates for the Unmodified and Total Contract values becomes quite manageable.
+After removing the missing or zero rates for the Unmodified and Total Contract values the variable becomes quite manageable.

-* ObligatedAmount is a classification for the entirity of the contract  (0.00% missing data) This complete absence of missing data and contracts with deobligations as their total value is one result of using a sample weighted by ObligatedAmount.
+* ObligatedAmount is a classification for the entirity of the contract  (0.00% missing data).
+One result of using a sample weighted by ObligatedAmount is the complete absense of missing data and contracts with deobligations as their total value.
 * UnmodifiedContractBaseAndAllOptionsValue is a classification for the entirity of the contract  (0.24% missing data).
 * UnmodifiedContractBaseAndExercisedOptionsValue is a classification for the entirity of the contract  (0.26% missing data).
 * ContractBaseAndAllOptionsValue is a classification for the entirity of the contract  (0.00% missing data).